ISLAND HOPPING TOURS IN EL NIDO

 Our second destination was the Big Lagoon.
 We didn’t stay there but the boat toured us around it.
 Surrounded by rock formations and clear waters, it left us in awe.
 It is a breeding ground for different fishes and reptiles.
 According to our guide, they offer night tours, where they let tourists see the rich marine life at night.

 The entrance to the Secret Lagoon is a small hole on a towering limestone.
 It was a cave before that collapsed.
 It is now an area that looks like a pool surrounded by this limestone wall.

 The beach near the lagoon is a paradise.
 Coconut Trees, white sand, and clear waters.
 A place to relax and appreciate nature.

 Our boat stopped at Shimizu Island where we will also have our lunch.
 Shimizu Island is named after a Japanese who died while leading an underwater exploration inside a cave.

-While waiting for our lunch, we were given snorkeling gears for us to explore the rich waters surrounding the island.
+While waiting for our lunch, we were given snorkeling gear for us to explore the rich waters surrounding the island.
 Different kinds of fish can be seen including Clownfish, Angelfish, and even Sea Urchins.
 Just beware of a fish that will bite your legs.
 It bit me 2 times but don’t worry, it was not painful.
 XD

 After swimming with the fishies, our lunch was ready.
 It was a feast.
 From seafood, and meats to fruits.
 It was relaxing, eating by the beach surrounded by beautiful islands.

 7 COMMANDOS BEACH